mid2SUPAERO/Multifidelity_Aeroelastic_Optmization_BWB/README.md

 Contains pdf, pptx and TeX source of the first progress report.
 ## S2 Project report
 Contains pdf, pptx and TeX source of the project report, as well as the 2-page summary.
+## S3 Poster
+Contains pdf, pptx files of the poster used to present the project.
 ## Tutorial OpenMDAO
 Contains the low-fidelity implementation of the sample NASA CRM wing section problem, at cruise conditions.
 Requires the aerostructures package.